rackerlabs/support-how-to/content/how-to/rackspace-email/troubleshoot-failed-email-connection/index.md

 - **Applies to:** User
 - **Difficulty:** Challenging
 - **Time needed:** 1 hour
-- **Tools required:** Access to offending device, online email access, access to a non-primary computer, and access to a non-primary Internet network
+- **Tools required:** Access to the offending device, online email access, a non-primary computer, and a non-primary Internet network

 For more information about prerequisite terminology, see [Cloud Office support terminology](/support/how-to/cloud-office-support-terminology).

 ### Troubleshooting

-We recommend a methodical approach to troubleshooting this issue.
+We recommend a methodical troubleshooting approach.
 Address each of the following questions before moving on to the next one.

 1. Can you log in to [apps.rackspace.com](https://apps.rackspace.com/)?